Here’s a quick overview of how a cash-only budget works, and how your finances can benefit from it.

 The biggest benefit of using a cash-only budget is that you’re typically more motivated to stick to your budget as you start running out of money.

-There’s also something powerful about handing over cash than swiping your card, and research has proven this to be true.
+There’s also something powerful about handing over cash than swiping your card.
 Think about it: do you enjoy seeing the number of bills you’re carrying around shrink?
 Probably not.
 It’s more painful to physically hand over cash than it is to swipe your card.

 The psychology behind this budgeting method shouldn’t be ignored.
 It’s much more impactful than checking in with your spending via budgeting software, or manually tracking it in a spreadsheet because you're feeling the pain in the moment.
 The sooner you can stop yourself from spending, the better.